 Thinking of bringing home a new pet but not sure how to avoid puppy farms?
-Here’s what you need to know.
+Here’s everything you need to know...

 - Why puppy farm pets often suffer poor health